brooklynresearch/DuetDemos/README.md

 ## INSTALLATION

 A.I.
 Duet only works with [Python 2.7](https://www.python.org/download/releases/2.7/).
+It also requires npm.

-If you already have a Python 2.7 environment setup, install all of the server dependencies and start the server by typing the following in the terminal:
+If you already have a Python 2.7 environment setup (a virtual environment is highly recommended), install all of the server dependencies and start the server by typing the following in the terminal:

 ```bash
 cd server